kaltura/DeveloperPortalDocs/documentation/Kaltura-API-Documentation-Set./how-handle-kaltura-server-notifications-in-php.md

 To use the API notifications client in your application, follow these steps:

 1 .
 Unpack the zip file on a "public" web server accessible from the internet.

 2 .
 Set up an instance Kaltura PHP 5.3 client library - Place contents of the 'Client' sub-folder found in the PHP 5.3 client library, under the <your handler web folder>\lib\Kaltura\Client.

 3 .
 Set up the special synchronization Metadata field:

  a.
 Access the KMC, under settings/custom data add a new schema called apinotifications_sync_data

  b.
 Add the following field to the profile:

- ![Profile Field](./images/Defining a sync status custom metadata field.PNG) 4 .
+ ![Profile Field](./images/Defining a sync status custom metadata field.PNG)

+4 .
 Make sure the configuration settings are properly populated:

  a.
 In session_config.php: Set up your partner id, admin secret and Kaltura service url

  b.
-In script_config.php: Set up the metadata field that will hold the synchronization status information for each entry 5 .
+In script_config.php: Set up the metadata field that will hold the synchronization status information for each entry

+5 .
 Setting up notifications on Kaltura:
 Access the KMC and set up notifications under Settings>Integration Settings>Notifications.
-Refer to the knowledge center for more details - http://knowledge.kaltura.com/node/167
+Refer to the article [What types of notifications are there in the KMC?](http://knowledge.kaltura.com/node/167) for more details.

 6 .
 Select the type of notification you want to be triggered and add the path the public server that host the nofication script

 7 .
 To test your notification handler, open an entry in the KMC and update it (if you set up notification as "Update Entry" for instance).
 Kaltura should trigger a notification and execute your script on the public server where it has been installed

 8 .
 To check if your notification handler went through, check the log in the "log" directory.

 ### Add Your Code to Handle the Notification